bedobeeeee/emoticue/README.md

 ## 🧱 Tech Stack

-**Frontend**:

-* HTML + Tailwind CSS for responsive design
-* Vanilla JavaScript for interactivity

-**Backend**:

-* Local .json file for mood-to-content mapping (instead of external APIs)
-* Mood detection logic based on journal entries and pattern recognition
+Frontend-only web app
+Built with:HTML+Tailwind CSS+Vanilla JS
+Data Source: Local(Hardcoded file)

+##  Challenges We Faced

+*Analyzing journal entries to accurately detect emotional nuances *Designing a responsive UI with minimal external dependencies *Ensuring the system works smoothly with a local data-driven approach (no external API calls)

 ---

-## ⚔️ Challenges We Faced

-*Analyzing journal entries to accurately detect emotional nuances *Mapping mood patterns to relevant content in the .json file *Designing a responsive UI with minimal external dependencies *Ensuring the system works smoothly with a local data-driven approach (no external API calls)

----

-## 🏆 Accomplishments
+##  Accomplishments

 * Developed a system for emotional pattern detection based on user journal entries
 * Created a content recommendation engine using a local .json file